Bright-Shard/boml/README.md

 # Efficiency

 BOML aims to be very fast.
 On a Framework 16, BOML parses the entire TOML test suite - ~1.8k lines of TOML - in ~.003 seconds.
-You can run this benchmark yourself with `cargo +nightly t toml_test_speed --release -- -Zunstable-options --report-time`.
+You can run this benchmark yourself with `cargo +nightly t toml_test_speed --release -- -Zunstable-options --report-time --ignored`.

 Here's some more in-depth details on BOML's efficiency: